Smart Chat codeblocks

 Mental model: chat threads are tasks

-A thread is a unit of work.
+A thread is a unit of work attached to a specific note.

 - If you are waiting on it: keep it bookmarked in the relevant note.